modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-3.md

 ## 5.3.
 Components of the explanation of scientific theories.

-In this section we apply the components of the explanation of scientific theories to describe the content of the Nobel Lectures by Wien and by Planck (see Figure 5.9).
+In this section we apply the components of the explanation of scientific theories to describe the content of the Nobel Lectures by Wien and by Planck (see Figure 5.7).

 <p align="center" width="100%">
     <img width="480" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/chap-5-sect-3-fig2.PNG?raw=true.PNG">
 </p>

 <center>
-(Images credit: CC Wikimedia Commons)
+(Image elaborated by the authors)
 </center>

-**Figure 5.9.** Components of the explanation of scientific theories.
+**Figure 5.7.** Components of the explanation of scientific theories.

-In the following. for explanatory purposes, we arbitrarily divide the content of the Nobel lectures by Wien and by Planck into the previous six components of the explanation of a scientific theory.
-This division does not pretend to correspond to a unique form of considering that the content of these lectures has been organized according to these six components.
-Next, for  each component, we describe the main ideas contained in their corresponding texts.
+In the following, for explanatory purposes, we arbitrarily divide the content of the Nobel lectures by Wien and by Planck into the previous six components of the explanation of a scientific theory.
+Next, the main ideas contained in each component are described.
 The full contents of both Lectures are included in Appendices 5.1 and 5.2.

 ### Wien´s Nobel Lecture *On the Laws of Thermal Radiation*.

 #### Description of relevant facts.

 •	Using known physical laws, a general law of radiation theory (the displacement law) was derived by considering ideal processes as in a mental experiment.
-This procedure is like the one followed by Kirchhoff, when he assumed an ideal perfectly reflecting body in his derivation of the theorem about the constancy of the ratio of emission and absorption power.
-If a small aperture is made in the walls surrounding a cavity that is heated, through this hole a radiation can come out.
-This radiation is independent of the nature of the emitting body and is wholly determined by the temperature.
+This procedure is like the one followed by Kirchhoff: he assumed an ideal perfectly reflecting body in his derivation of the theorem about the constancy of the ratio of emission and absorption power.

 #### Analysis of critical concepts.